I can’t tell you how many times people have said to me, “Oh my God! You were only 11 years old when you had a stroke! How is that possible?”

 None of this information, unfortunately, is widely known.
 Most disturbingly, much of it seems also to be news to general practitioners and emergency room physicians.
 In fact, just as I was initially misdiagnosed back in the 60s as having the flu (or possibly a drug overdose, so they pumped my stomach just in case!), it remains the case that children are quite likely to be misdiagnosed and not get immediate treatment.
 According to Dr. Donna Ferriero, chief neurologist at the University of California-San Francisco Department of Neurology, barriers prevent needed investigation into the cause and treatment of neonatal and childhood stroke.
 Most significantly, she points out, lack of awareness of neonatal and childhood stroke results in delayed and missed diagnosis, and approaches to investigation are not standardized.

-Some neurologists say that prognosis for recovery is better for children than for adults, because a young brain can adapt more easily.
+Some neurologists will tell you that prognosis for recovery is better for children than for adults, because a young brain can adapt more easily.
 Recent research shows, however, that up to 20% of affected children die, up to one third have a recurrent stroke, and more than half of all survivors are left with neurologic (e.g., one-sided weakness) and/or cognitive (e.g., aphasia) disabilities that are permanent.
 When you’re one of the more than half of children left with permanent disabilities, as I am, then it’s hard not to be skeptical of pronouncements about the greater capacity of the young brain to recover.
 In fact, there is precious little research on the long-term outcome of childhood stroke.
 What little research that exists tends to be based on extremely small sample sizes (e.g., one was just published based on 16 Swiss children, another was just published based on 29 American children).

 I have no evidence, but it seems to me that one of the reasons so many of us are left with significant disabilities – despite our youth at the time – may be precisely because we were not diagnosed or treated immediately.
 In my own case, I was in and out of consciousness when my father took me to the hospital, and the emergency physician told him to keep slapping my face to keep me awake!
 When I didn’t get any better, the family doctor was called and he recommended that I be kept out of bed and walking around!
 I can only imagine the damage that was done as a result of all this advice – damage that could probably have been prevented if the wise doctors had realized what they were seeing right in front of their eyes.